Quantum Algorithm Implementations for Beginners: Quantum Persistent Homology

 Big data analysis often involves large numbers of multidimensional data points.
 Understanding their structure can lead to insights into the processes that generated them.
 Data clustering is closely related to spatially connected components.
 Other features such as holes and voids and their higher dimensional analogs that characterize the distributions of data points are useful for understanding their structure.
 Persistent homology connects data points across scales to reveal the most enduring features of datasets.
 Methods from algebraic topology are employed to build simplicial complexes from data points, and the topological features of these simplicial complexes are extracted by linear algebraic techniques.
 However, such an investigation on a set of n points leads to storage and computational costs of $O(2^n)$ as there is a combinatorial explosion in the number of simplices generated by n points.
 Thus representational and computational efficiency has to be greatly enhanced for viability.
 Quantum algorithms provide such efficiency by superposing $2^n$ simplex states with only n qubits and implementing quantum parallel computations.
 The study of such a quantum algorithm, proposed by Lloyd et.\ al~\cite{LloydNature} is the focus of this section.

 Data points $P = \{ p_0,\mathellipsis,p_{n-1}\}$ can be envisaged as vertices of a $simplicial$ $decomposition$ of a subset $X$.
 An oriented $k-$simplex $\sigma_k = [p_{j_0},\mathellipsis,p_{j_k}],0 \leq j_0 < j_1,\mathellipsis, < j_k \leq n-1, $ is the convex hull of $k+1$ points, and the simplicial complex is comprised of all the simplices.
 Thus, a 0-simplex is a vertex, a 1-simplex is an edge, a 2-simplex is a triangle, a 3-simplex is a tetrahedron, and so on.
-Determining which distance scales $\epsilon$ of vertex connectivity capture enduring topological features is the goal of Persistent Homology~\cite{LloydNature}.
+The aim of persistent homology is to find topological features in the data that persist as we view the data at different length scales \cite{Lloyd2014}.
 The numbers of various topological features at any scale are obtained from algebraic structures involving the simplices.